Call For Tutorials

 - An Organizer can propose multiple tutorials on aligned topics with different speakers.

-17 July, 2019: All tutorial content due for Conference Program and website: Tutorial title, abstract, Organizer & Speaker names and affiliations.
+- 17 July 2020: All tutorial contact due for website: title, abstract, organizer & speakers.